eanthony76/pystributed/README.md

-# My Package: Remote Execution Utility
+# pystributed: Remote Execution Utility

 This package allows users to mark specific code cells in a Jupyter Notebook for remote execution.
 Once marked, the code will be packaged into a Docker container, sent to a specified remote server for execution, and the results will be fetched back to the local machine.